zatullier/portfolio/README.md

 - Determine what other projects you want added
 - Find Latex compiler that is easy to use like overleaf, interfaces with Git, and is free.
 - Polish LEAF automation and put in projects.
 Waiting on NASA comp.

 - Generate LitMaps (https://app.litmaps.com/) for projects (bremm) and areas of interest.
+Done
+- Put NASA articles about flywheel.
+Done
+- Delete "Resume Tab".
+Done
+- Generate News page.
+Done
+- Add connection from 500px to projects page and link to contact page.
+Done

 Easy, timeconsuming
 - Go through current latex papers and determine which ones you want presented
 - Delete all non polished documents in Latex repository
 - Organize Latex repository
-- Add photos to 500px
+- Add photos to 500px.
+90%
 - Finish transferring all resume information over to career.ts
 - Organize Home page to match structure 3 bar (about, experience...) with links to those pages.
 - Make ProjectCaseStudy.astro similar to writing>[slug].astro or vice versa, but either way, include links to output and background code.